 To aid the discussion, we’ve made an initial attempt at drafting a list of principles for community building.
-The list is provisional and will be fleshed out and modified as we continue our discussions and attempt to put our ideas into action.
+The list is provisional and will be improved as we continue the conversation.

 Thanks to all those who have helped us to develop and clarify these principles!